-- Complete a graduate application. - Hold a baccalaureate degree (or equivalent) from an accredited university or college in the field of engineering, engineering technology, or computing.
-Students with degrees in other disciplines will be considered on an individual basis. - Submit official transcripts (in English) of all previously completed undergraduate and graduate course work. - Have completed college level course work in computer programming and probability and statistics. - Have a minimum cumulative GPA of 3.0 (or equivalent).
+- Complete an online graduate application.
+Refer to Graduate Admission Deadlines and Requirements for information on application deadlines, entry terms, and more. - Submit copies of official transcript(s) (in English) of all previously completed undergraduate and graduate course work, including any transfer credit earned. - Hold a baccalaureate degree (or US equivalent) from an accredited university or college in the field of engineering, engineering technology, or computing.
+Students with degrees in other disciplines will be considered on an individual basis. - Recommended minimum cumulative GPA of 3.0 (or equivalent).
 Applicants with a lower GPA will be evaluated on a case-by-case basis and may be admitted on a probationary basis.
-These students will have to secure a B or better average in the first three graduate courses to be considered for full admission. - Submit a one-page personal statement of educational objectives. - Submit a current resume or curriculum vitae. - Submit two letters of recommendation from academic or professional sources. - International applicants whose native language is not English must submit scores from the TOEFL, IELTS, or PTE.
-A minimum TOEFL score of 80 (internet-based) is required.
-A minimum IELTS score of 6.5 is required.
-The English language test score requirement is waived for native speakers of English or for those submitting transcripts from degrees earned at American institutions.
+These students will have to secure a B or better average in the first three graduate courses to be considered for full admission. - Submit a current resume or curriculum vitae. - Two letters of recommendation are required.
+Refer to Application Instructions and Requirements for additional information. - Not all programs require the submission of scores from entrance exams (GMAT or GRE).
+Please refer to the Graduate Admission Deadlines and Requirements page for more information. - Submit a personal statement of educational objectives.
+Refer to Application Instructions and Requirements for additional information. - Have college level credit or practical experience in computer programming and probability and statistics. - International applicants whose native language is not English must submit official test scores from the TOEFL, IELTS, or PTE.
+Students below the minimum requirement may be considered for conditional admission.
+Refer to Graduate Admission Deadlines and Requirements for additional information on English requirements.
+International applicants may be considered for an English test requirement waiver.
+Refer to Additional Requirements for International Applicants to review waiver eligibility.